 Mac energy-saving modes

 1. Mac sleep mode

 Putting a Mac into a simple sleep mode leaves its RAM powered on, which allows the Mac to wake up and get back to work very quickly.

 Normally, a Mac automatically goes to sleep after a certain time of inactivity (between one minute and three hours).
 You can set a preferred timespan before sleep in Mac sleep settings or even completely stop your Mac from sleeping.

 This energy-saving mode is set up by default for desktop Macs and is called “hibernate mode 0”.

 2. Mac hibernation mode

-When you wake up a Mac from hibernation, the startup disk downloads necessary data to the RAM.
+The startup disk downloads necessary data to the RAM once you wake up your Mac from hibernation mode.
 And that’s why the wake-up time is a bit longer than in the sleep and safe sleep modes.

-This mode also called “hibernate mode 1”, was set up by default for portable Macs that were released before 2005.
+This mode is also called “hibernate mode 1,” and it was set up by default for portable Macs released before 2005.

 3. Mac safe sleep mode